jrp2212/get-transfer-history/README.md

 3. Open the `sample.env` file and update the value for the API Key to your own value and rename file to `.env`.
 If you don't have an Alchemy API Key yet you can [create one for free here](https://alchemy.com/?a=starter-code).

-4. Open `get_asset_transfer.js` and update the value of the Wallet Address found within the main function to reflect the wallet that you will be querying.
+4. Open `get_asset_transfer.js` and update the contract address found within the main function to reflect the NFT that you will be querying.

 5. Initialize the project by running the following command: `yarn init --yes`